Horrible Histories: Barmy Britain

 What other shows can I see in London?

 Meet the Tudor queens transformed into pop divas in SIX the Musical at the Vaudeville Theatre as you see Henry VIII's infamous wives take back control.
-Or get ready for the purrfect summer treat with the stage adaptation of the childhood classic The Tiger Who Came to Tea at the Theatre Royal Haymarket.
+Or discover the backstory of a much-loved tale, as the witches of Oz conjure up a spellbinding spectacle in Wicked at the Apollo Victoria Theatre.